stormasm/nunotes/print.md

 * pub fn print
 * pub fn print_if_stream

-So depending on whether you are printing a stream or just a simple command that executes immediately one of the two above scenarios happens...

 Examples of stream commands include:
 * ls
 * open some csv file